Pianos On Parade

 How to Unlock POP for Your Community

 Your participation in POP helps residents feel a greater emotional connection to their community.
-These colorful pianos enliven space, create spontaneous and memorable interactions, and can serve as a 3-D marketing medium for your business.
-POP pianos have the power to enhance brand, add dimension and depth to your identity.
+These colorful pianos enliven spaces, create spontaneous and memorable interactions.

 Click above to learn more.

 Artist POP pairs you with a professional artist and you two go at it to create a colorful creation that represents you.
 The artist can work with you in terms of using certain colors and/or design elements that help to create an interactive marketing catalyst for public engagement.
-12-month no-interest payment options are available.
 Click above to learn more.

 In 2008, the JOHN S. AND JAMES L. KNIGHT FOUNDATION along with GALLUP conducted a 3-year study called the SOUL OF THE COMMUNITY.
 They found that three perceived attributes - SOCIAL OFFERINGS, OPENNESS, and BEAUTY - have consistently emerged as leading drivers of empowered and thriving communities, even above local economy.
 PIANOS ON PARADE (POP) provides the community with interactive, public art installments that satisfy all three of these characteristics.